fniessink/toisto/README.md

 Toisto is beta software at the moment.
 It comes with a limited set of words and phrases in Dutch, English, and Finnish.

+Heads up: as long as Toisto is in beta the progress file format may change occasionally, causing your progress to be lost.

 ## User guide

 ### Prerequisites